 1934 Beychevelle 97p

 Tasted in April 2008 at the property.
 It was a showstopper of high esteem.
-I also tasted this wine in 1990, but it was Danish bottling, impressive but not entirely up to chateau bottled.
+I also tasted this wine in 1990, but it was a Danish bottling, impressive but not entirely up to the chateau bottling.
 This genuine 1934 from the cellars of Beychevelle was a pure delight and a perfect example of how beautifully Bordeaux can age.
 It has a fantastic structure, incredible balance, refined elegance and finesse, silky fruit, and what a seduction.
-It is simply a wonderful wine!!
+It is simply an outstanding wine!!

 1928 Beychevelle 97p

 Tasted in November 2002.
 It is an impressively dark color.
-Dense and intense on the nose, potent with ripe fruit, cocoa, and chocolate on the palate.
+Dense and intense on the nose, with potent notes of ripe fruit, cocoa, and chocolate on the palate.
 It's a fabulous wine that is still going strong.